YU-Zhejian/art_modern/docs/Install.md

 ### Dependencies of CMake Build System

-A [CMake Generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html), which is used to perform the build.
+CMake requires a [CMake Generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html), which is used to perform the build.
 Under GNU/Linux and other POSIX systems (e.g., Mac OS X, FreeBSD), [Ninja](https://ninja-build.org/) is preferred.
 [GNU Make](https://www.gnu.org/software/make) is also acceptable.

-[Python](https://www.python.org/) >= 3.7, for embedding bundled Illumina profiles and `make help`.
+This project requires [Python](https://www.python.org/) later than (inclusive) 3.7 when building the package, for embedding bundled Illumina profiles and `make help`.
+Python is not requried at runtime.

-POSIX-compliant shell (e.g., [Dash](http://gondor.apana.org.au/~herbert/dash/), [Bash](https://www.gnu.org/software/bash/), etc.) for several text processing functions.
+This project also requires a POSIX-compliant shell (e.g., [Dash](http://gondor.apana.org.au/~herbert/dash/), [Bash](https://www.gnu.org/software/bash/), etc.) for several text processing functions.

 ### Linkers, Assemblers, Archivers, etc